NikolasEnt/Clique-Bron-Kerbosch/README.md

 Total 2 groups with 5 vertices.
 ```

-Pres the *Enter* button to see results visualisation and *Escape* to close the program.
+Press *Enter* button to see results visualisation (or to switch between maximal cliques if there is more then one solutio) and *Escape* to close the program.

 ![Clique 1](readme_img/2.png)
 ![Clique 2](readme_img/3.png)